fredlau95/Oracle_cdc/README.md

 `/opt/oracle/homes/OraDB21Home1/network/admin/`

-and send the sql files to oracle path
+and send the sql files to correct path, for me it is here `sudo docker cp ot_schema.sql oraclecdc:/home/oracle/ot_schema.sql`

+and then you will go into the bash script and putt in your password, and then `@ot_schema.sql`
+`@ot_data.sql`

+This will first make the schema for our database and then load the data into our database.